mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

 Pretty basic override controller here.
 The one cool thing we are doing is with regard to that auth object you see.
-First, we are memoizing it, and we are initiailizing an instance of Authorizer passing in the current_user.
-But, because the current_user could be nil, we pass in a monad that will return a non-nil result and know how to handle a NullUser.
-Some people would have passed in a NullUser, but I'm more of a fan of the MaybeUser haskall-esque expression.
+First, we are memoizing it, and we are initiailizing an instance of Authorizer passing in the `current_user`.
+But, because the `current_user` could be `nil`, we pass in a monad that will return a non-nil result and know how to handle a null user.
+Some people would have passed in a "Null Object", but I'm more of a fan of the `MaybeUser` haskell-esque naming paradigm.

 Here's how an example implementation of the auth object.